NaoRYK/naoryk/README.md

 - 🔭 I’m currently studying on [Platzi](https://platzi.com/p/cesarchalimond/) and [Nucba](https://www.nucba.com.ar)

-- 🌱 I'm in the 7th year of high school
+- 🌱 I’m currently in my first year of Systems Analyst studies at IES (Instituto de Educación Superior).

 - ❓ I am specializing in Web Development, but I also have Python and Unity knowledge